-La Grange 102 was able to offer hybrid instruction continuously throughout the fall, due in part to their robust screening testing program.
+La Grange 102 was able to offer hybrid instruction continuously throughout the fall, due in part to its robust screening testing program.
 As of December 2020, 82 percent of the approximately 3,300 teachers and students in the district were participating in weekly testing.
 Sixty-three percent (53 out of 84) of all cases reported at district schools since September 2020 were identified (and isolated) as a result of the screening testing program, reducing the risk of silent transmission of COVID-19.
 Figure 4 compares trends in COVID-19 case numbers and test positivity rates in schools within the La Grange 102 district versus in the surrounding community, illustrating differences in their testing approaches and populations tested.
 At La Grange 102 district schools, positivity rates were lower than in the community, potentially reflecting the lower likelihood of infection in younger children and the fact that the district's testing targets asymptomatic individuals.
 The district's case numbers periodically spiked and then declined sharply as cases were identified and isolated.
-Due to widespread testing, the district likely has a better sense of the "true" infection rate among all students and staff in its schools.
+Because of widespread testing, the district likely has a better sense of the "true" infection rate among all students and staff in its schools.

-In contrast, testing in the surrounding community is more ad hoc and likely includes a larger proportion of individuals who seek out testing because they have symptoms consistent with COVID-19.
-Positivity rates are higher, but the true rate of community-wide infections is less clear.
+In contrast, testing in the surrounding community was more ad hoc and likely included a larger proportion of individuals who sought out testing because they had symptoms consistent with COVID-19.
+Positivity rates were higher, but the true rate of community-wide infections was less clear.
 Nevertheless, the district and the community trends appear to move in tandem, as expected, given that schools are not isolated from the wider community.

-Figure 4 also shows that testing in La Grange 102 may be identifying trends in infection rates earlier than other public reporting of test results.
-The district's trend in cases consistently foreshadows the community's trend by about a week.
-One potential contributor to this pattern is that the district's screening testing program, with its high participation rate, may be capturing individuals earlier in their disease process (i.e., when they are pre-symptomatic).
-Alternatively, if the community-wide case reporting has a slight lag, this delay could also contribute to the observed trends.
+Figure 4 also shows that testing in La Grange 102 may have identified trends in infection rates earlier than other public reporting of test results.
+The district's trend in cases consistently foreshadowed the community's trend by about a week.
+One potential contributor to this pattern is that the district's screening testing program, with its high participation rate, may have captured individuals earlier in their disease process (i.e., when they are pre-symptomatic).
+Alternatively, if the community-wide case reporting had a slight lag, this delay could also have contributed to the observed trends.
 Either way, testing within the La Grange 102 school district may be providing staff and families with a more timely view of COVID-19 infection trends than if they relied on community case reporting alone.

+FIGURE 4

-Figure 4.
-Comparative Trends in Weekly Confirmed Positive Cases and Test Positivity Rates for the La Grange 102 District and the La Grange Community
+Comparative Trends in Weekly Confirmed Positive Cases and Test Positivity Rates for the La Grange 102 District and the La Grange Community from October 2020 to December 2020

-Notes: La Grange community reflects data for zip codes 60525 (La Grange, IL) and 60526 (La Grange Park, IL).
-Cases for the community reflect weekly totals through the Friday of the school week beginning each Monday, with cases over the weekend assigned to the subsequent week.
-Community data are from Enigma Forensics and school data are from La Grange District 102.
-School cases reflect cases among members of the school community detected through the school-sponsored saliva testing program as well as through outside testing.
+NOTES: La Grange community reflects data for ZIP codes 60525 (La Grange, Illinois) and 60526 (La Grange Park, Illinois).
+Cases in the community reflect weekly totals through the Friday of the school week beginning each Monday, with cases over the weekend assigned to the subsequent week.
+Community data are from Enigma Forensics, and school data are from La Grange District 102.
+School cases reflect cases among members of the school community detected through the school-sponsored saliva testing program and through outside testing.